farm-ng/amiga-dev-kit/website/docs/concepts/system_overview/README.md

 ### Where to Run the Examples

-Each code example is accompanied by specific instructions detailing how to execute it.
+Every code example comes with detailed instructions on how to run it, tailored to the specifics of the example.
-While these instructions vary depending on the example, a general guideline is that all examples can be run from your local machine, not just from the Amiga's brain.
+A key feature of our development environment is its flexibility; examples can be executed on your local machine as well as directly on the Amiga's brain.
-This setup is crucial for developers who prefer to work in their own development environments or need to manage multiple robots.
+This adaptability is essential for developers who wish to work within their own environments or need to manage operations across multiple robots.

+#### Running Examples on Your Local Machine

-To facilitate communication between your local machine and the Amiga robot over Wifi, a slight modification in the `service_config.json` (or its equivalent) file is necessary.
+To run examples from your local machine and communicate with the Amiga robot over Wifi, you must modify the `service_config.json` file (or its equivalent).
-Specifically, you need to change the `host` field from localhost to your robot's unique name (e.g., `element-vegetable.tail0be07.ts.net`).
+Specifically, the `host` field should be changed from `localhost` to your robot's unique tailscale name (e.g., `element-vegetable.tail0be07.ts.net`).
-This adjustment ensures that your gRPC client can successfully connect to the Amiga robot, allowing for seamless interaction and data exchange.
+This ensures that your gRPC client can successfully connect to the robot, facilitating seamless interaction and data exchange.

+#### Running Examples Directly on the Amiga's Brain

+Most examples are also designed to run directly on the Amiga's brain, offering a straightforward approach for developers working closely with the robot.
+For these instances, the `host` field in the `service_config.json` file should remain as `localhost`.
+It's important to note that examples requiring a user interface, such as the "track_plotter" example, cannot be run on the brain due to its headless nature.
+These exceptions are clearly stated; unless otherwise mentioned, you can assume that an example is compatible with both local PC and the brain execution.